maianhdang/EPI853B/README.md

  - Implementing a function for evaluating the log-likelihood
  - Defining a grid of values for the parameters
  - Evaluating the log-likelihood for every value in the grid
- - Finding the value that y
+ - Finding the value within the grid that yields the largest value of the likelihood

 The following R-code illustrates this for the case of Poisson data